apache/arrow/docs/source/python/dataset.rst

 up large incoming batches into multiple row groups.
 If this value is set then ``min_rows_per_group`` should also be set or else you may end up with very small row groups (e.g. if the incoming row group size is just barely larger than this value).
+In addition row_groups are a factor which impacts write/read of Parquest, Feather and IPC formats.
+The main purpose of these formats are to provide high performance data structures for I/O operations on larger datasets.
+The row_group concept allows the write/read operations to be optimized and gather a defined number of rows at once and execute the I/O operation.
+But row_groups are not integrated to support JSON or CSV formats.

 Writing large amounts of data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~